frc1678/android-homework/HOMEWORK4.md

    `In a new method (you should be able to figure this method with firebase) write `this.username = username; `
-   And repeat it for each variable
+   And repeat it for each variable.
    Now we need to fetch our data.
 An example for the Username is:
    `public String getUsername() {
         return username;